centre-for-humanities-computing/danish-foundation-models/docs/index.md

 3. To maintain a high standard of **documentation** of models such as model cards \[[Mitchell et al., 2019](https://arxiv.org/abs/1810.03993)\] and datasheets \[[Gebru et al., 2021](https://cacm.acm.org/magazines/2021/12/256932-datasheets-for-datasets/abstract)\].
 4. To **open-source** not only the models but also all components required for reproducibility such as pre-processing, training, and validation code.

-You can read more about the argument for Danish Language models in our [publication](https://arxiv.org/abs/2311.07264).

 ##  Open-source models on closed-source data